Rolling Forecasts: A Guide vs. Traditional Budgeting

 Rolling Forecasts vs. Traditional Budgets

 The traditional budget is an annual plan you calculate for the fiscal year based on the previous year’s historical data.
-Compared to rolling forecasts, it’s the de facto standard for financial planning.
+Compared to rolling forecasts, traditional incremental budgeting is the de facto standard for financial planning.
 Instead of continuously updating the plan with a rolling forecast, the traditional processes have finance teams work with individual departments to create a static view of the company’s revenue and expense projections.

 But the traditional budgeting and forecasting process has been problematic for decades.
 In 1995, Jack Welch, then-CEO of General Electric, called it “the bane of corporate America.”